yeabat8tcap/ai-dependency-manager/DEPLOYMENT.md

 ## 🏗️ Architecture Overview

 ### Unified Full-Stack Application
-The AI Dependency Manager runs as a single container with:
+The Superintelligence Dependency Manager runs as a single container with:
 - **Frontend**: Angular 17+ with Material Design
 - **Backend**: Go web server with embedded frontend assets
 - **Database**: SQLite with automatic migrations